tonypdmtr/data/README.md

 sql < database.sql

-where SQL is your active SQLite3 path and DATABASE.SQL is whatever file your downloaded.
+where SQL is your actual SQLite3 path and DATABASE.SQL is whatever file your downloaded.